When To Talk To your Doctor About Hair Loss

 If you notice your hairline is thinning or you’re losing more strands of hair than usual, it can be alarming.
 To help slow or reverse hair loss, a healthcare provider needs to determine and treat the underlying cause(s).

-Carolyn Trieu, PA, a physician assistant at Franciscan Health who specializes in dermatology, provides details on the top causes of hair loss, when to seek professional treatment and how you may be able to prevent genetic hair loss.
+Mahrosh Ahmed, MD, a family physician with Franciscan Physician Network in Lafayette, Ind., provides details on the top causes of hair loss, when to seek professional treatment and how genetic hair loss may be prevented.

 Common Causes Of Hair Loss